bibleexchange/romans__textbook/textbook/en/romans-en.md

 Paul was using the Scripture as the authority to refute the questions of the Jews.
 So should the Christian today look to the Word of God as the final authority in settling questions.

-### B. Before the Torah was Given, Abraham was counted as righteous! vs. 1—4
+### B. Before the Torah was Given, Abraham was counted as righteous! v.
+1—4

 Moses who was esteemed by the Jews as the writer of the Torah is called as a witness to the justification of Abraham by faith.